evanx/redishub-legacy/README.md

 Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
 This is a trade-off sacrificing performance in favour of durability, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.

 We wish to support durable transactions since this is an important use case e.g. to record financial transactions in ecommerce.
-However, I wish firstly to address content, messaging and analytics use cases, e.g. optionally trading off performance for database size using ssdb.
+However, I wish firstly to address content, messaging and analytics use cases, e.g. optionally trading off performance for database size using ssdb or ardb.

 ##### But isn't Redis just for caching?